HunterDeresinski/QuadTreeCollisionSim/README.md

-This project was done using SDL in a Fedora VM (WSL).

-It makes a surface and places circles on that surface.
-The circles have a veclocity and collide with one another (denoted by turning red on collision).
-In order to detect thousands of collisions effeciently I used a a quadtree which allows to only check against neighoring circles for collisions rather than brute force checking the entire scene.

-You can actaully see the difference in optimization as well as have some fun with the simulation.
-Controlls listed below.
+**Project Overview:**
+---
+This project demonstrates a physics-based simulation utilizing the Simple DirectMedia Layer (SDL) library, implemented within a Fedora virtual machine (VM) environment under Windows Subsystem for Linux (WSL).
+The primary objective of the project is to simulate dynamic object interactions on a graphical surface, emphasizing efficiency in collision detection for large-scale scenarios.

+**Key Features**
+---
+**Surface and Dynamic Objects:**
+The simulation creates a graphical surface populated with multiple circles, each assigned an initial velocity vector.
+These circles move independently and interact dynamically within the environment.

+**Collision Detection with Visual Feedback:**
+When two circles collide, the collision is visually represented by the circles turning red.
+This provides a clear, intuitive indication of interactions within the simulation.

+**Optimized Collision Handling via Quadtree: **
+To enhance performance, the project employs a quadtree algorithm for spatial partitioning.
+This significantly reduces computational overhead by restricting collision checks to nearby objects rather than performing exhaustive, brute-force comparisons across all circles in the scene.
+This optimization is particularly effective for handling thousands of simultaneous objects, making the simulation scalable and efficient.

+**Interactive and Visual Appeal:**
+Users can observe the effects of optimization in real-time and engage with the simulation using the provided controls, enhancing both educational value and user enjoyment.

+**Technical Contributions**
-This does use some helper classes originally designed by my professor Dr. Yihsang Liow.
-The copy right is in the code but a disclaimer here as well.
-These are particularly in the "Includes" and "Src" folders.
+This project builds on foundational helper classes originally developed by Dr. Yihsang Liow.
+These classes, included in the project's "Includes" and "Src" folders, streamline the implementation of essential functionalities.
+Full attribution and copyright information are provided in the code files, and this document also acknowledges their usage as a disclaimer.

+**Controls and User Interaction**
+A set of interactive controls enables users to experiment with the simulation, offering insights into the behavior of optimized collision detection systems.

+This project not only showcases advanced programming techniques but also serves as an engaging platform for exploring the practical application of algorithms in computer graphics and physics-based simulations.

 ----------------------------
-CONTROLS
+**CONTROLS**
 ----------------------------

 - SPACE - Switch collision detection modes (brute force or quadtree)